This site is intended for US healthcare professionals only

 cALT ULN defined as 40 U/L.13

-dAST ULN defined as 35 U/L for males and 30 U/L for females.13
+eAST ULN defined as 35 U/L for males and 30 U/L for females.13

 A separate observational study demonstrated that GGT can also be used to increase the prognostic value of ALP measurement.15

-THE IMPORTANCE OF BILIBRUBIN
+THE IMPORTANCE OF BILIRUBIN

 In 2 studies, bilirubin >0.6x ULN was associated with increased risk for adverse outcomes, including liver transplant or death.16,17